SUMMER FESTIVAL 2022

 Kathe is an avid birder, leading bird walks, teaching classes, and participating in bird surveys, among other birdy activities.
 She’s led hundreds of walks for individuals, conservation organizations, private groups, and life-long learning programs, and taught scores of hands-on birding-related classes for nature festivals, Arizona State University’s Osher Life-long Learning Program, The Nature Conservancy, state parks and numerous local conservation organizations.
 She loves sharing her passion with others.

-Rich Bailowitz was born and raised in New York and was smart enough to move to Arizona in 1974, already a seasoned birder and entomologist.
+Rich was born and raised in New York and was smart enough to move to Arizona in 1974, already a seasoned birder and entomologist.
 He finished his MS in Entomology from the University of Arizona in 1985.
-His latest book, The Dragonflies and Damselflies of Arizona and Sonora, co-authored with Doug Danforth and Sandy Upson, was nominated for Southwest Books of the Year: Best Reading 2016.
+His latest books are The Dragonflies and Damselflies of Arizona and Sonora, co-authored with Doug Danforth and Sandy Upson (nominated for Southwest Books of the Year: Best Reading 2016), and Southeastern Arizona Butterflies (2021) co-authored with Jim Brock.

 Bill Cavaliere is president of the Cochise County Historical Society and sits on the board of the Arizona Historical Society’s southern chapter.
 He lectures frequently on the Chiricahua Apaches at colleges and historical societies.
 He has written articles for numerous historical journals and magazines, and recently finished his first book, The Chiricahua Apaches - A Concise History.
 Bill retired in 2012 after 28 years in law enforcement, all on the border.
 He is the former sheriff of Hidalgo County NM.
 Prior to this he worked for the US Forest Service in the Chiricahua Mountains.
 He and his wife Jill live on a cattle ranch and own the Four Bar Cottages near Portal AZ.